ricardojlrufino/webphone-sip/README.md

 https://chrome.google.com/webstore/detail/webphone/mcajodgaocmkmmomogbefkghjepgilnc

 ## Ready to use
-I did a free version (hosted in github) that is used by the chrome extension.
+I did a free version (hosted in github) that is used by the chrome extension (as popUP).
+If you improve this code, automatically it's reflected in the extension.
 Please send me feedback if you will use. ;)

 ### Requirements